Latest Glastonbury forecast as Met Office issues heatwave warning

 You can see below for a rundown of what the weather is forecasted to be throughout the Glastonbury period, per Accuweather.
 It should be noted that predictions are still likely to change over the course of the next week.

-Wednesday 22 June will reportedly be mostly sunny, with temperatures of up to 18 degrees.
+Wednesday 22 June will reportedly see “rain and drizzle”, with temperatures of up to 18 degrees.

-Thursday 23 June is forcasted to be increasingly cloudy, with temperatures of up to 18 degrees.
+Thursday 23 June is forcasted to have low clouds, with temperatures of up to 17degrees.

-Friday 24 June will feature heavy showers in the morning, with temperatures of up to 17 degrees.
+Friday 24 June will feature a morning shower, with sun in the afternoon and temperatures of up to 17 degrees.

-Saturday 25 June is forecasted to be considerably cloudy, with temperatures of up to 17 degrees.
+Saturday 25 June is forecasted to have some sun with a shower, and temperatures of up to 17 degrees.

-Sunday 26 June will reportedly be cloudy, with temperatures coming up to 17 degrees.
+Sunday 26 June will reportedly see a couple of rainy showers, with temperatures coming up to 18 degrees.

 This list will be updated as and when more accurate forecasts are available.